Local artist Victor Villegas recycles old light bulbs

 a few folks, and it seems that items such as broken plastic patio furniture,

-plastic bags or yoghurt containers are not wanted; they cause a huge problem
+plastic bags or yogurt containers are not wanted; they cause a huge problem

 with sorting and recycling.
-The bins are a small start on being
+The bins are a small start at being

 environmentally responsible.